dilipdchavan/Pricipal_Component_Analysis_with_R/README.md

 #outputs the standard deviation of variables
 prin_comp$scale

+### Rortation Measure
-### The rotation measure provides the principal component loading.
+The rotation measure provides the principal component loading.
 Each column of rotation matrix contains the principal component loading vector.
 This is the most important measure we should be interested in.
 > prin_comp$rotation
 The prcomp() function also provides the facility to compute standard deviation of each principal component. sdev refers to the standard deviation of principal components.
 #compute standard deviation of each principal component